29687

 SutherlandCaringbah and Engadine leisure centres have some accessible facilities.
 Sutherland Leisure Centre features an indoor pool hoist, aqua wheelchairs and pool ramp access.

-We are actively improving the accessibility of our parks and playgrounds.
-This includes more inclusive play equipment and more accessible connections to - and between - facilities.
+We are improving the accessibility and safety of our parks and playgrounds.
+This includes more accessible connections between facilities and inclusive play equipment.
+Find more information on accessible playgrounds in the Sutherland Shire.

 St George and Sutherland Disability Interagency